LG G5 vs G4: is LG's new flagship OLED worth the extra money?

 (Image credit: LG)

-The MLA panel really shines, with bright highlights cutting through with fantastic impact.
-All of which aids the sense of immersion.
 "The added contrast gives the picture a wonderful three-dimensional feel, with characters looking suitably separate and removed from the background, while objects hold a wonderful sense of depth," we wrote in our LG G4 review.

-Low light scenes are noticeably more vibrant than with its predecessor, the G3.
+Low-light scenes are noticeably more vibrant than with its predecessor, the G3.
 Skin tones in particular retain their authenticity, even in the moodiest of darkly-lit scenes.
 And throughout, its HDR and peak brightness performance is excellent, with incredible amounts of detail in even the brightest conditions.

 LG G5 vs G4: sound